Gabrieleenx/Parallel_gripper/readme.md

 M3 [13x 8mm, 8x 10mm, 2x 14mm,4x 20mm, 3x 30mm, 1x 40mm, 2x 50mm]

-M4 [3x 25 mm (or slightly smaller)]
+M4 [3x 25 mm (or 20 mm should also work)]

-You will need nuts (also 2x square nuts for m3), wires and dupont cables.
+You will need nuts (also 2x square nuts for m3, one for each finger), wires and dupont cables.

 ### 3D printed parts
 See stl_files folder for all the stl files.
 Almost all parts are printed in PLA and most with around 30% infil.
 Some of the parts has been slightly modified from the gripper in the pictures, this minimize the amount of post modification needed to the parts.